openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/get_started_demos.md

 Once the prerequisites have been installed, perform the following steps:

 1. :ref:`Build Samples <build-samples>`.
-2. Select a Sample.
+2. :ref:`Select a Sample <select-sample>`.
-3. Download a suitable model.
+3. :ref:`Download a suitable model <download-model>`.
-4. Download media files used as input, if necessary.
+4. :ref:`Download media files used as input, if necessary <download-media>`.

-Run inference with the chosen sample application to see the results.
+Once you perform all the steps, you can :ref:`run inference with the chosen sample application <run-inference>` to see the results.
-Convert the model...

 .. _build-samples: